 - 9.1 The demand for aggregates in the Tees Valley is expected to remain higher than land-won aggregate sales, particularly in the short to medium term. - 9.2 In recent years the emphasis on waste management policy has been on increased recycling, and there has been a reasonable amount of production of recycled secondary aggregates within the Tees Valley.
-However, it is expected that the production of these materials will reduce significantly following the closure of SSI steelworks and further research will help to determine the extent to which these could replace primary aggregates. - 9.3 It is acknowledged that the planned increase in housing supply within the Tees Valley over the next 10 years will require additional aggregate resources and there may be additional demands for aggregates to support the York Potash project. - 9.4 Sales of sand and gravel and crushed rock over the 10 year period are significantly below the recommended regional apportionment.
-Given the lack of sand and gravel sales in recent years, and the reliance on one quarry for crushed rock sales, it is considered that the 10 year sales average is not a good indicator of demand for aggregates in the Tees Valley. - 9.5 The consumption of sand and gravel and crushed rock in the Tees Valley in 2009, combined with estimates of future growth, is considered to provide a much more realistic figure of future aggregate demand in the sub-region.
+However, recycled aggregates normally have limited uses and it is considered that the production of these materials will have reduced significantly following the closure of SSI steelworks.
+Further research may help to determine the extent to which these could replace primary aggregates but it is understood that, as a maximum, they would supply no more than 30%. - 9.3 It is acknowledged that the planned increase in housing supply within the Tees Valley over the next 10 years will require additional aggregate resources and there may be additional demands for aggregates to support the York Potash project. - 9.4 Sales of sand and gravel and crushed rock over the 10 year period are significantly below the recommended regional apportionment.
+Given the lack of indigenous sand and gravel sales in recent years, and the reliance on one quarry for crushed rock sales, it is considered that the 10 year sales average is not a good indicator of demand for aggregates in the Tees Valley. - 9.5 The consumption of sand and gravel and crushed rock in the Tees Valley in 2014, combined with estimates of future growth, is considered to provide a much more realistic figure of future aggregate demand in the sub-region.
 This calculation indicates that the Tees Valley will require a significantly higher level of aggregates to meet future demand than is indicated by the annual apportionment for the Tees Valley.
 However, the Tees Valley has historically been unable to meet requirements for the extraction of aggregates.
 The area has relied heavily on a limited number of sites and all but one of these sites has either ceased production or has not yet been worked.
 It is, therefore, very unlikely that the area will be able to plan to meet the full levels of demand.
 In order to better reflect the actual availability of resources and potential delivery, it is proposed that the Tees Valley authorities seek to plan for resources based on the more pragmatic regional apportionment figures. - 9.6 The use of the regional apportionment figure as an indicator of demand and potential sources which might be available is supported by the National Planning Practice Guidance, which states that sub-national guidelines will provide individual mineral planning authorities, where they are having difficulty in obtaining data, with some understanding or context of the overall demand and possible sources that might be available in their area.
-It further states that in those areas where apportionment of the land-won element has already taken place, those figures may be used as an indicator as to how much should be planned for. - 9.7 This approach would provide a landbank of 7.3 years for sand and gravel and 11.3 years for crushed rock.
+It further states that in those areas where apportionment of the land-won element has already taken place, those figures may be used as an indicator as to how much should be planned for. - 9.7 This approach would provide a proposed annual provision of 175,000 tonnes for sand and gravel and 187,500 tonnes for crushed rock, giving landbanks of 7.3 years and 10.1 years respectively.
+Both of these figures are only marginally above the NPPF requirements.